jacomyal/ABCD-Gephi-Plugin/README.md

  2. All original edges are removed.
  3. Each pair of nodes that has a score higher than the threshold will become connected.
  4. The Modularity algorithm is then used to detect communities, on the new graph.
- 5. Finally, unless the `Override edges` flag is set to true, the new edges are removed and the original ones are restored.
+ 5. Finally, unless the `Override edges` flag is set to true, the new edges are removed and the original ones are restored again.
+Be aware that if you set the `Override edges` flag the orginal network will be lost (unless you reload the orginal data).

 Finally, you can represent the communities as colors through the `Partition > Nodes` panel (selecting Modularity).

+Details of the algortihm for calculation the friendship score:
+Example Network: A,B,C nodes; w1,w2,w3 edge weights A---w1--B
+\      /
+ w2   w3
+   \ /
+    C

+We calculate the friendship score of A and B with the following formula: